FinweLtd/orion360-sdk-basic-hello-ios/README.md

 Figure 5.
 OrionImageViewer’s project workspace

 As seen in Figure 5, CocoaPods is not yet added to our project.
-Step 2 of this documentation will guide you through CocoaPods and SDK installation.
+This documentation will guide you through CocoaPods and SDK installation.

 ## Getting started with Podfile